top of page

-Comfort is the Enemy of Achievement
+Comfort Is The Enemy Of Achievement

 A Comfort Zone is a beautiful place, but nothing grows there.
 Feeling comfortable, content, and secure can be the first stage of failure.
 Generals lose wars because their enemy has studied their past battles and understands their combat tactics.
 The same is true in sports; coaches lose ballgames because their opponent has studied their tendencies.
 Companies go bankrupt because they didn’t change and stay current with consumer demands.